department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/2022-11-Blind-Low-vision/Research-plan.md

 * Identify pain points for Veterans using assistive tech navigating the app.
 * Surface new accessibility issues.
-* Establish foundational knowledge of patterns and differences in experience across a   _diversity_ of mobile assistive technology users.
+* Establish foundational knowledge of patterns and differences in experience across a diversity of mobile assistive technology users.
-* What value does the mobile app provide blind users versus other products in the VA ecosystem?
+* Identify the value the mobile app provides to blind users versus other digital products in the VA ecosystem.

 ## Outcome